EspressoAdvice.comUpdated April 2026

 It's adequate, not excellent.
 The grinder works and produces decent espresso, but the stepped adjustments and higher fines content limit your quality ceiling.
 Most people won't notice.
 Enthusiasts will.

-Can I use a separate grinder with the Barista Express?
+Can we use a separate grinder with the Barista Express?

 Yes, though it defeats the main selling point.
 The machine works fine if you dose from an external grinder into the portafilter.
 At that point, you're paying for a grinder you're not using.